pharo-project/pharo-changelogs/Pharo13ChangeLogs.md

 * Full: http://code.google.com/p/pharo/issues/list?can=2&q=Milestone%3D1.3-DevImage

-# Cleaning architectural dependencies
+## Cleaning architectural dependencies

 We clean a lot of unwanted dependencies between several packages.
 We applied Moose tools and we will continue to improve the architecture of the system.
 In particular we will identify better layers in the system.
 This is important to be able to change large components and to be agile and make certain hypotheses exposed.

-# Applying code critics to the complete system
+## Applying code critics to the complete system

 We started to run code critics on the complete system and fix them.
 We will continue on this path and we will add automated code critics in the hudson build scripts.
 In particular we removed more than you can expect duplicated code between classes and subclasses.
 We plan to add Pharo specific Lint Rules and also bring rule checking for all the hosted applications on our hudson server.

-# Support for server and headless images
+## Support for server and headless images

 Being able to run Pharo on headless servers is important for web development as well as for building scripts.
 We introduced a better way of handling non interactive mode.
 We want to make sure that Pharo can run without UI.
 Ideally we would like to be able to plug a UI layer on the fly to get a real headless mode but this is clearly future.
 But at least you know our vision.

-We improved the way the command line works.
+* We improved the way the command line works.
 A new implementation is now available and it can support multiple extensions without conflicts.

-Pharo has now a support for stdin, stdout and stderr.
+* Pharo has now a support for stdin, stdout and stderr.

-More robust and better startup/shutdown
+###More robust and better startup/shutdown.
 At startup and shutdown the image executes the methods startUp: and shutdown: of registered classes (registered using addToStartUpList:, addToShutDownList:, ... methods and friends).
 Now we improved the robstuness of actions performed at startup by introducing a two stages process.
 During the first stage of start up the UI manager, the default uimanager is switched to a specific non interactive ui manager (StartupUIManager).
 Note that this specific non interactive UIManager kills the system on any attempt to open windows and interaction.
 So be warned, don't use interaction in the first phase.
 Then all registered classes execute their start up procedures (which should not imply interactive behavior).
 After startup list is finished, any deferred startup actions are executed, which you can add using the method addDeferredStartupAction: method.
 This change is important since it structures the startup and make sure that certain actions only occurs when they can run.

 # Better look and feel